 - You can use your favorite gum paste recipe.
 Home made or store bought.

 - The gum paste I am using here is the recipe by Mr. Nicholas Lodge - you can find the recipe here gumpaste recipe for sugar flowers

 - If you live in a location where you deal with high heat and humidity this gum paste recipe is ideal

-I have given you everything in details so no matter how new you are; you will have no problem creating this flower.
-And of course there is always the option of forwarding and rewinding of course so feel free to skip parts or watch again.
+I have given you everything in detail so no matter how new you are; you will have no problem creating this flower.
+And of course, there is always the option of forwarding and rewinding of course so feel free to skip parts or watch again.

 I'd love to know what you think of my tutorials and if this has been helpful or not.
 Feel free to give me your suggestions in the comments below.